robwierzbowski/generator-jekyllrb/README.md

 You can use the `:build` target (`grunt server:build`) to run the build process, start a server, and review your site before deployment.

-*__Note for Windows users:__ if the server fails on launch try refreshing your browser or moving the lrSnippet in the Grunt `connect` task below other middleware.
-[The issue is being addressed in generator-webapp](https://github.com/yeoman/generator-webapp/issues/63).*

 #### `grunt report`

 Reports are similar to tests, but they check code quality instead of functionality. `grunt report` checks code with [Jshint](http://www.jshint.com/), [CSS Lint](http://csslint.net/) and [CSSCSS](http://zmoazeni.github.io/csscss/).
 BAMF!
 You just became a better developer.